OBrown92/LX_Lcd_Vario/README.md

 * HC573A (Shift Register, don't know exactly for what)

 ![](.img/I2C_Power.jpg)
 The interesting board is the bottom one with the PCF8576T controller.
 The datasheet is available and shows that these chips can adressed via the I2C Protocol.
 To control the PCF's i soldered two wires on the circuit board and removed two pins from the Temic microcontroller.
 Luckily there are two solder points for the SCL and SDA so it's very easy.
-It's also very easy to power the Display, just put 5V (for better contrast only 4V) on the Pins in the picture.
+It's also very easy to power the Display, just put 5V on the Pins in the picture.

 ![Second Fron and Back](.img/second_front_back.jpg)
 ### PCF8576T